peluche1275/Katas/README.md

 # Katas
-Here I post the katas I made.
-(Only the function, not the tests)
+Here I post the katas I made on CodeWars